gabrielkrieshok/digital-development-guide/tools/tablets.md

 Other challenges include battery life in general and compatibility with transferring media to/from the devices.

-Many field staff report satisfaction with their e-ink readers (Amazon Kindles, for example), as they have long batter life and are easier to see in direct sunlight, and are slightly more rugged generally.
+Many field staff report satisfaction with their e-ink readers (Amazon Kindles, for example), as they have long battery life and are easier to see in direct sunlight, and are slightly more rugged generally.